artyom-ukhabin/AdviceMeAgain/README.md

 * add images for selections for personality_content form on personality page (options, templateSelection, https://stackoverflow.com/questions/33926375/how-to-pass-option-attributes-to-select2)
 * tabs for recommendation page
+* definitely dirty wrong abstraction with recommendations decorators.
+Find the way to refactor.
+Also, fetchers vs decorators?
+* its possible to ajax when page is ready instead of setting @ variable for random recommendations section (now variables just flying around)
+* URGENT: pub-sub system, ^ 3th point (maybe for chat in phase 3)

 # Phase 3
 * roles